In order to release a new version of an application, it is required to combine branching and tagging techniques.

 Check out a release branch from the

 developbranch.
 Naming for the branch should follow the pattern

-Open a pull request with the release branch as origin and the
+Open a pull request with the release branch as the origin and the

 Once the pull request is approved and the test suite has run successfully, merge the release branch.

-main branch, we keep track of versions by using git tags.
+main branch, keep track of versions by using Git tags.